A multichannel digital & physical

 Voice and machine-learning brought new forms of control, viewing habits could drive recommendations, we built a service that could learn.
 The culmination of this work was SFR Passport: the first intelligent, voice-activated TV service in France.

-Sidenote: This project was created before the release of the AppleTV and Amazon Fire TV, so we were very ahead of the curve in understanding the customer needs of a modern streaming service.
+Sidenote: This project was created before the release of the AppleTV iOS8 update and Amazon Fire TV, so we were very ahead of the curve in understanding the customer needs of a modern streaming service.

 Successful test and rollout to selected customers across France.